rauligs/offer-service/README.md

 ```

 ### Date formatting
-_Date format is 'yyyy-MM-dd HH:mm' in UTC_
+_Date format is 'yyyy-MM-ddTHH:mm:00Z' in UTC_